Automate IT resource request approval workflows

 validation steps for IT resource requests

-Workflow for requesting IT resources on Youzer
+Workflow of an IT resource request on Youzer

-• a single application form
+• Having a single request form

-• centralize all requests
+• Centralize all requests

-• formalize requests to keep track of them
+• Formalize requests to keep track of them

 In conclusion

-Recommended items
+Recommended Articles